 Be sure to measure and reward quality performance.

-The takeaway?
-Happy employees are more productive employees… and happier employees don’t necessarily just want more money.
+Happy employees are more productive employees, and happiness doesn’t necessarily mean more money.

-There are things you can look at to increase employee happiness — and productivity — including:
+There are changes you can make to increase employee happiness — and productivity — including:

 - Show compassion